Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 ![Chosing an open source project](https://blog.vantagecircle.com/content/images/size/w860/2019/07/decision-fatigue.png)

-_What it is like when you are selecting an Openource project_
+_What it is like when you are selecting an Open Source project_

 If you just go by the number of Open Source solutions you can build, it would be 20^4 (assuming 20 legit candidates for each).
 So how do you choose one out of 1.6 lakh choices that you have?
 How do you narrow down choices?